 To reduce traffic delays during construction:

-- Staff will monitor traffic times and adjust the timing of traffic signals as needed to help the traffic flow on 1st Avenue
+- Staff monitors traffic times and adjusts the timing of traffic signals as needed to help the traffic flow on 1st Avenue

 - Installed fiber optic communications at the 1st Avenue/E. 9th Street traffic signal